11 BEST WILD CAMPSITES IN OMAN

 Twilight views from our camp spot at the very edge of the Grand Canyon rim

 We had the spot to ourselves and even had a hand built low rock wall to protect us from the cool wind.
 The sunset and twilight views over the canyon were breathtaking.
 To top it off there’s a narrow trail round to the left, overhanging rock above, canyon falling away below – your very own balcony walk.
-It’s an awesome camp spot.
+It’s an awesome spot, wild camping at its best.

 Two things make this exact site stand out from all others.
 Firstly, it’s the best place to see sunrise, the vantage point gifting a view of the curved rocky rim wall lit up like burnished gold.
 And secondly, the less than obvious and slightly tricky approach means that you may well have it to yourself.
 Not bad for one of Oman’s top tourist traps.
 Oh, and you’re in prime position for a morning visit from some comedy goats.